Lolo Ferrari: Career

 After the breast enlargements, she adopted the stage name "Lolo", from a French slang word for breasts, along with "Ferrari" as a last name, and made a few pornographic films.
-Use of the Ferrari name (which she justified as it was her maternal grandfather's surname) led to lengthy trademark infringement court battles with the Italian Ferrari automobile company when she tried to market a line of underwear called Ferrari Underwear and a Lolo Ferrari doll.
+Use of the Ferrari name (which she justified as it was her maternal grandfather's surname) led to lengthy trademark infringement court battles with the Italian Ferrari sports car company when she tried to market a line of underwear called Ferrari Underwear and a Lolo Ferrari doll.

 In an effort to promote herself, she went with her husband to the Cannes Film Festival in 1995.
-She won the "European large breasts championship" there, became a favorite of photographers, and entered the international limelight.
+She won the "European large breasts championship" there, became a favourite of photographers, and entered the international limelight.

 She appeared in the Belgian film Camping Cosmos by Jan Bucquoy and producer Francis De Smet.
-She caused a sensation at the 1996 Cannes Film Festival with the presentation of the movie during a remake of the boxing match in Camping Cosmos between the European champion and the former opponent of Muhammad Ali (Jean-Pierre Coopman).
+She caused a sensation at the 1996 Cannes Film Festival with the presentation of the film during a remake of the boxing match in Camping Cosmos between the European champion and the former opponent of Muhammad Ali (Jean-Pierre Coopman).

 She used her newly won publicity to obtain a regular role on the British Channel 4 television show Eurotrash.
 The media hype led to appearances on other European shows and work in cabaret shows doing a song and striptease act.
 Hoping to launch a pop music career, she recorded two singles, titled "Airbag Generation" and "Set Me Free", as well as two more singles, a Euro disco cabaret song called "Dance Dance Dance", and a cover of Thelma Houston's Euro disco hit, "Don't Leave Me This Way".
-Neither of the latter two songs were given a commercial release.
+Neither of the latter two songs was given a commercial release.

+She was the subject of a 2005 film documentary, Dying to be Beautiful.

 Death

 On the morning of 5 March 2000, at the age of 37, Ferrari was found dead, of undetermined causes, by her husband at her home in Grasse in the Alpes-Maritimes département on the French Riviera.
 The original autopsy determined that she had died of an overdose of antidepressants and tranquilizers.
-She had been depressed and her death was ruled a suicide.
+She had been depressed, and her death was ruled a suicide.
 Her parents suspected that her husband was involved, and a second autopsy was approved two years later.
-This second autopsy found that mechanically-induced suffocation could not be ruled out.
+This second autopsy found that mechanically induced suffocation could not be ruled out.
 Her widower was suspected of causing her death, was arrested, and spent 13 months in prison.
 After a second medical analysis, he was finally cleared of the charges in 2007.

-When Channel 4 broadcast Ferrari's obituary on Eurotrash, it was transmitted with straight dubbing as a mark of respect (normally, Eurotrashs dubbing is exaggerated to emphasise the humour); it ended with a caption stating "Lola Ferrari 1970–2000"; an error, given that her year of birth was actually 1963.
+When Channel 4 broadcast Ferrari's obituary on Eurotrash, it was transmitted with straight dubbing as a mark of respect (normally, Eurotrashs dubbing is exaggerated to emphasise the humour); it ended with a caption stating "Lola Ferrari 1970–2000", which was an error since her year of birth was actually 1963.
 In 2005, the station broadcast a documentary about her life, featuring interviews with her, her husband, her mother and her plastic surgeon.